 After walking across a last flat rock incline, you’ll reach the split to the cliffs

 that make up McAfee Knob, the most photographed spot on the AT.
 The photograph below is taken from the last weekend of October 2017, roughly the peak foliage for the year.

 Due to the warmer fall the last two years, the foliage has been very uneven leading to muted colors.
-Even though there are plenty of green leaves left, most of the red colored leaves have fallen and yellow leaves dominate the scenery.
+Even though there are plenty of green leaves left, only the yellow leaves dominate the scenery with the red and oranges yet to turn or have already fallen.
 In the future, check out foliage reports from Virginia’s Department of Forestry or Shenandoah National Park.
 For comparison, check out pictures through the years at the end of this page.

 The best time to come up to McAfee Knob however is for the sunrise.